ly-zhu/cof-net/README.md

 -The original MUSIC dataset can be downloaded from: https://github.com/roudimit/MUSIC_dataset.

+-The train/val/test splits of the A-NATURAL and A-MUSIC datasets can be downloaded from [link](https://drive.google.com/drive/folders/1rjLstu2YwhxDIul0w3tFmXbtVIuD8PX4?usp=sharing).
+We suggest you to download the video or audio from the original [AudioSet](https://research.google.com/audioset/index.html) using the provided YouTube ID in splits files.

 -Please put the train/test split path in the scripts/train*.sh and scripts/eval.sh